Skip to main content

 Richard Morriss, M.D., a psychiatrist at the University of Nottingham in the UK, has treated around 400 patients using CES.
 “About 40 to 50 percent show some benefit in anxiety,” says Morriss, adding that eight percent get side effects.
 “The most common are headache, dizziness, nausea, and skin irritation at the site of the ear clip.
 These are short-lived and mild.”

-Morriss uses the Alpha-Stim brand of CES, which sells for $840 (same as 600 English pounds).
+Morriss uses the Alpha-Stim brand of CES, which sells for $840.
 While this is a lot of money, the financial barriers are greatly reduced in the United Kingdom, compared to the United States.
-For starters, people can rent the device for three months for only $52.
-If the device works, patients can continue to rent it or elect to outright purchase it.
-In the United States, people have to purchase the device without knowing whether it will help.
+People can rent the device for three months for only $52, and if it works, they can elect to purchase it.

 CES for Fibro?